ben-vu/Violence-Detection/README.md

-🥊 Violence Detection in Videos using Transformer Models

-📌 Overview

-The goal of this project is to build an AI system capable of automatically identifying violent content in videos.
-Using a dataset of hockey clips, we train and evaluate models that classify videos into:

-Fight (Violent) → Label 1
-Non-Fight (Non-violent) → Label 0

-The project demonstrates:

-End-to-end video data processing
-Frame extraction and preprocessing
-Transformer-based modeling for video classification Evaluation of model performance

-📂 Dataset
-Dataset: Hockey Fight Detection Dataset
-Source: Kaggle (via kagglehub)
-Size: ~1000 video clips (.avi format)
-Classes:
-fi*.avi → Fight
-no*.avi → Non-fight
-📥 Download

-The dataset is automatically downloaded using:

-pip install kagglehub
-import kagglehub
-path = kagglehub.dataset_download("...")
-🛠️ Project Pipeline
-1. Data Acquisition & Verification
-Automatically downloads dataset
-Verifies dataset integrity
-Confirms total number of video files
-2. Data Exploration
-Random video sampling (fight vs non-fight)
-Video playback (converted from .avi → .mp4)
-Frame inspection using OpenCV
-3. Preprocessing
-Extract frames from videos
-Resize and normalize frames
-Convert videos into model-friendly format
-4. Dataset Splitting
-Train / Validation / Test split:
-80% Training
-10% Validation
-10% Testing
-5. Model Development
-Transformer-based architecture for video classification Handles temporal relationships across frames
-6. Training
-GPU acceleration (CUDA if available)
-Reproducibility using fixed random seeds
-7. Evaluation
-Model tested on unseen data
-Performance metrics tracked (e.g., accuracy)
-🧠 Technologies Used
-Python
-PyTorch
-OpenCV
-NumPy
-Matplotlib
-Scikit-learn
-KaggleHub
-⚙️ Installation

-Clone the repository and install dependencies:

-git clone <your-repo-url>
-cd <repo-name>
-pip install -r requirements.txt

-Or manually install core libraries:

-pip install torch torchvision opencv-python matplotlib scikit-learn kagglehub ▶️ Usage

-Run the notebook:

-jupyter notebook Violence_Detection_Transformer_Models.ipynb

-Or in Google Colab:

-Upload the notebook
-Run all cells sequentially
-📊 Results

-The model learns to distinguish between fight and non-fight scenes by analyzing:

-Motion patterns
-Player interactions
-Temporal frame relationships

-(Add your final accuracy, loss curves, or confusion matrix here if available)

-🚀 Future Improvements
-Use larger and more diverse violence datasets Implement advanced video transformers (e.g., TimeSformer, ViViT) Real-time video stream detection
-Improve robustness to lighting and camera angles Deploy as a web or surveillance system
-⚠️ Ethical Considerations
-Misclassification risks (false positives/negatives) Privacy concerns in surveillance applications Potential bias in dataset (sports-specific violence only)

-📄 License

-This project is for educational and research purposes.
+# 🥊 Violence Detection in Videos using Transformer Models

+This project implements an AI system designed to automatically identify violent content in video streams.
+Using a dataset of hockey clips, the system employs Transformer-based architectures to classify videos into binary categories: **Fight** (Label 1) or **Non-Fight** (Label 0).

+## 🚀 Features

+- **Transformer-based Architecture**: Leverages self-attention mechanisms to handle complex temporal relationships across video frames.
+- **End-to-End Pipeline**: Integrated workflow covering data acquisition, frame extraction, and model evaluation.
+- **Automated Data Management**: Seamless dataset downloading and integrity verification via `kagglehub`.
+- **GPU Acceleration**: Built-in support for CUDA to handle intensive video processing and training.

+## 🧠 Requirements

+- Python 3.x
+- Jupyter Notebook or Google Colab
+- Installed Python packages:
+  `pip install torch torchvision opencv-python numpy matplotlib scikit-learn kagglehub`
+- Active Kaggle account (for dataset access)

+## ⚙️ How It Works

+1. **Data Acquisition & Preprocessing**:
+   - Downloads the **Hockey Fight Detection Dataset** (~1000 clips in .avi format).
+   - Extracts individual frames and performs resizing/normalization.
+2. **Temporal Modeling**:
+   - The Transformer model analyzes sequences of frames rather than isolated images.
+   - It identifies motion patterns and player interactions indicative of violence.
+3. **Training & Validation**:
+   - Data is split into **80% Training**, **10% Validation**, and **10% Testing**.
+   - Uses fixed random seeds to ensure result reproducibility.
+4. **Evaluation**:
+   - Models are tested on unseen data to generate performance metrics including accuracy and loss.

+## 📊 Results

+The model focuses on three primary indicators to distinguish between scenes:
+- **Motion Patterns**: High-velocity transitions typical of physical altercations.
+- **Player Interactions**: Proximity and contact dynamics.
+- **Temporal Relationships**: How actions evolve over a specific frame window.

+> [!NOTE]
+> Add your final accuracy, loss curves, or confusion matrix here to complete the documentation.

+## 📁 Project Structure

+- `main.ipynb`: Main notebook containing the full pipeline from data loading to evaluation.
+- `requirements.txt`: List of necessary Python dependencies.
+- `README.md`: Project documentation and setup guide.

+## ⚠️ Ethical Considerations

+- **Misclassification Risks**: Potential for false positives/negatives in security-critical contexts.
+- **Privacy Concerns**: Implications of automated surveillance in public or private spaces.
+- **Dataset Bias**: The model is optimized for sports-specific violence; performance may differ in other environments.

+## 📄 License

+This project is intended for educational and research purposes.